maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 1. other methods
 1. `equals`, `hashCode`, and `toString`

+Note that private or protected methods called from method implementations should be immediately below the methods where they're used.
+In other words if there 3 interface method implementations with 3 private methods (one used from each), then the order of methods should include 1 interface and 1 private method in sequence, not 3 interface and then 3 private methods at the bottom.

 Above all, the organization of the code should feel natural.

 ## Formatting